-Located right in the heart of Seattle’s Waterfront, Argosy Cruises is that special activity that’s at once appeals to tourists and locals.
+Located right in the heart of Seattle’s Waterfront, Argosy Cruises is that special activity that appeals to tourists and locals alike.
 For tourists, the cruise line serves as a way to sightsee quickly and from a unique vantage point.
-For locals, the cruises are a chance to get out on the water in style and maybe even learn something new about your town and its history.
+For locals, the cruises are a chance to get out on the water in style, visit Blake Island (which you can't get to unless you have your own boat), and maybe even learn something new about your town and its history.
 There are bars on the boats, too, and you can’t say the same about most other tours in town!

 Argosy Cruises offers a number of different cruises on different sizes of vessels, from larger ships to smaller boats.
 Cruises can be a way to sightsee, but also a way to relax on the water, or even a holiday tradition.

 For CityPass holders and most people visiting Seattle, the Harbor Cruise is the perfect option.
 It’s short.
 It’s sweet.
 It’s affordable and offered all year round.
 And you get to see all the quintessential sights of downtown Seattle in a one-hour tour, including the city skyline, the port, the stadiums and Seattle’s best water and mountain views.
 Locals probably won’t enjoy this cruise as much since they likely see these sights often, unless you’re really just looking to get out and enjoy some time on the water.

 Lake Washington Cruises

 While the Harbor Cruise is a good overview, other cruises delve into specific parts of Seattle.
 The Lake Washington cruise is one such cruise, and this one offers a lot of appeal to both locals and visitors.
 Lake Washington showcases another side of Seattle that isn't easy to see if you don't have a boat, including Bill Gates’s home along its shores and the Bellevue skyline on view.